-Note: This bit will not be set again until RXNE is set.
-3 ORE RO Overload error flag.
+Note: This hit will not be set again until RYNF is set 3 ORE RO Note: This bit will not be set again until RXNE is set.
+Overload error flag.
 This bit will be set when there is data in the receive shift register that needs to be transferred to the data register, but there is still data in the receive field of the data register that has not been read out.
 If RXNEIE is set, the corresponding interrupt will also be generated.
 1: Occurrence of an overload error.
 0: No overload error.
 Note: In case of an overload error, the value of the data register is not lost, but the value of the shift register is overwritten.
-If the EIE able bit is set, the ORE flag position bit generates an interrupt in multibuffer communication mode.
-0 2 NE RO Noise error flag.
+If the EIE able bit is set, the ORE flag position bit generates an interrupt in multi- 0 2 NE RO buffer communication mode.
+Noise error flag.
 It is set by hardware when the noise error flag is detected.
 The operation of reading the status register and then reading the data register resets this bit.
 1: Noise detected.
 0: No noise is detected.
 Note: This bit does not generate an interrupt.
 If the EIE bit is set, the FE flag position bit generates an interrupt in multi-buffer communication mode.
 0 1 FE RO Frame error flag.
 This bit will be set by hardware when a synchronization error, excessive noise or disconnect character is detected.
 Reading this bit and then reading the data register operation will reset this bit.
 1: Frame error detected.
 0: No frame error detected.
 Note: This bit will not generate an interrupt.
 If the EIE bit is set, the FE flag position bit will generate an interrupt in multi-buffer communication mode.
 0 0 PE RO Checksum error flag.
 In receive mode, hardware sets this bit if a parity check error is generated.
 A read of this bit and then a read of the data register operation resets this bit.
 Before clearing this bit, software must wait for the RXNE flag bit to be set.
 If the PEIE has been set previously, then this bit being set generates a corresponding interrupt.
 1: A parity error.
 0: No inspection error.
 0

-14.10.2 USART Data Register (USARTx_DATAR) (x=1/2/3/4)
+14.10.2 USART Data Register (USARTx\DATAR) (x=1/2/3/4)

 31 30 29 28 27 26 25 24 23 22 21 20 19 18 17 16

 Reserved

 15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0

-Reserved DR[8:0)]
+Reserved DR[8:0 )]